Sick of It All: Wake the Sleeping Dragon! (2018–2023)

 By December 2016, Sick of It All had begun working on their twelfth studio album, Wake the Sleeping Dragon!, which was released on November 2, 2018.
 The album debuted at number 17 on the US Heatseakers Charts, and number 31 in Germany.
-It was met with critical acclaim from critics, Stephen Hill of Metal Hammer wrote ‘They’ve never sounded better’ Tom of Punknews added “Wake the Sleeping Dragon! is not sensitive, subtle, nuanced singer songwriter fare.
-It’s aggressive, angry and in your face.
-In other words, it’s exactly what hardcore should be.”
+It was met with critical acclaim from critics, Stephen Hill of Metal Hammer wrote 'They've never sounded better' Tom of Punknews added "Wake the Sleeping Dragon! is not sensitive, subtle, nuanced singer songwriter fare.
+It's aggressive, angry and in your face.
+In other words, it's exactly what hardcore should be."
 The band then toured in support of the album.

-In Early 2019 they embarked on the EMP Persistence Tour alongside Ignite and Walls of Jericho.
+In early 2019 they embarked on the EMP Persistence Tour alongside Ignite and Walls of Jericho.
+From March to June 2019, Sick of It All held an extensive US and European headlining tour featuring multiple supporting acts such as Slapshot, Brick By Brick, Wisdom In Chains, Iron Reagan and La Armada.
 In late 2019 the Sick Of It All embarked on the Dragon Fire tour alongside Comeback Kid, Cancer Bats and This Means War.

-The band did not tour at all in 2020, however that same year both Pete and Lou released an autobiography they wrote together titled The Blood and Sweat: The Story of Sick of it All’s Koller Brothers.
-The book goes over the two brother’s entire life from childhood to their time in the band, it also featured commentary from other band members past and present.
-Decibel claimed the book is “One the best books ever written about hardcore”.
+The band did not tour at all in 2020, however that same year both Pete and Lou released an autobiography they wrote together titled The Blood and Sweat: The Story of Sick of It All's Koller Brothers.
+The book goes over the two brother's entire lives from childhood to their time in the band, it also featured commentary from other band members past and present.
+Decibel called it "one the best books ever written about hardcore".
 Sick of it All only played a handful of shows in 2021, however they made a full comeback to touring in 2022, with shows in the US and Europe along with co headlining tour with Agnostic Front.
-In 2023 they embarked on an co headlining tour alongside Life of Agony.
+Pete Koller missed the European tour to undergo surgery for a hernia, with Craig Silverman of Agnostic Front filling in for him.
+After holding their own summer European tour in 2023, they then embarked on an co headlining tour alongside Life of Agony.
+In September of that year the band stated that they were hoping to release their 12th studio album in early 2024.